Independent Study Orientation

 What is an IS?

-- A learner initiated and designed educational experience for the enhancement of skills and knowledge in a specific area that is relevant to the field of communication disorders
+- A learner-initiated and -designed educational experience for the enhancement of skills and knowledge in a specific area that is relevant to the discipline of communication sciences and disorders

-- An experience proposed by the learner and reviewed, monitored, and approved by the CE Administrator (CEA) of the ASHA Approved Independent Study Provider
+- An experience proposed by the learner and reviewed, monitored, and approved by the Continuing Education Administrator (CEA) of the ASHA Approved Independent Study Provider

 - An opportunity for a learner to design individualized learning activities to meet specific learning needs